- HOME

 Basic Approach

-Global environmental issues continue to escalate, marked by climate change, rising CO2 concentrations, and population growth-induced water scarcity and resource depletion.
+Global environmental issues continue to become increasingly severe, marked by global warming, water scarcity, marine pollution, resource depletion, and loss of biodiversity.
 The world population is approximately eight billion, a number that is expected to surpass 10 billion by 2050.
 Meanwhile, developed countries as well as many emerging countries are expected to face rapid population aging, as average lifespans increase and birthrates decline.

 In the world of the 21st century, the most critical shared challenges are to resolve global-scale environmental issues and to provide healthcare that helps people lead healthy, independent lives, which involves delivering high-quality medical care that reduces the burden on both patients and medical staff.